mb0/xelf-old/DESIGN.md

 bit-set, that indicates not only whether, but in what way a type can be converted to another.
 The possible conversions are grouped into levels: equal, comparable, convertible or checked convertible.

-Equal types indicate the same type or that the destination type is inferred.
+Equal types indicate the same types or that the destination type is inferred.

 Comparable types can automatically convert to the destination.
 All literal types are comparable to the any type.
-Specific types are comparable to their base or opt types, while all primitive base types are comparable that their specific type, only if the specific type does not use a strict format.
+Specific types are comparable to their base or opt types, while the primitive base types are comparable to their specific type, unless the specific type requires a strict format.
 That means that char is comparable to str or enum, and the num type is comparable to any specific numeric type.

 Convertible types cover arr, map and obj types whose element types also convertible.

-Checked convertible type might also possibly be convertible, but need to check the literal value to decide if they actually are.
-This is the case for types containing unresolved type reference, if the source type is the any, list or dict types that should convert to a more specific type, or is an arr, map or obj, whose element types are checked convertible, or is the char type that should convert to a specific type with a strict format (raw, uuid, time and span).
+Checked convertible type might be convertible, but need to check the literal value to decide if they actually are.
+This is the case for types containing unresolved type reference, if the source type is the any, list or dict type and should convert to a more specific type, or is an arr, map or obj type, whose element types are checked convertible, or is the char type that should convert to a specific type with a strict format (raw, uuid, time and span).

 Symbols, Names and Keys
 -----------------------